-Our Rosebud bereavement suites enable parents to have time throughout their stay.
-They provide a private and quiet space but located within the delivery suite to enable on-going care from midwifery staff and with the facilities of double bed, bathroom and kitchenette.
-During your stay in our Rosebud Suites, midwives will encourage you to spend time as a family, with the opportunity to have baby by the bedside in one of our cold cots according to parents’ individual wishes.
+Our Rosebud bereavement suites enable parents to have time with their baby throughout their stay.
+They provide a private and quiet space but located within the delivery suite to enable ongoing care from midwifery staff and with the facilities of double bed, bathroom and kitchenette.
+During your stay in our Rosebud Suites, midwives will encourage you to spend time as a family, with the opportunity to have baby by the bedside in one of our cots according to your wish.

-If you wish, our midwives can offer help and support with creating memories, like taking hand and footprints, photographs, memory boxes and teddy bears.
+If you wish, our midwives can offer help and support with creating memories such as taking hand and footprints, photographs, memory boxes and teddy bears.

 An annual Service of Remembrance is held each year by our Trust- for further details please contact our Chaplaincy Team by calling 02035942070.
-A Baby Loss Awareness Week (BLAW) takes place between 9–15 October each year and offers a wonderful opportunity to bring people who have been affected by baby loss together as a community, so that they know that they're not alone.
+A Baby Loss Awareness Week (BLAW) takes place between 9 –15 October each year and offers a wonderful opportunity to bring people who have been affected by baby loss together as a community, so that they know that they are not alone.
 For further details please contact our Bereavement Midwives, Sibilla Grasso and Rhiannan Bartlett can be contacted on 07944106645/ 02085356835, Monday - Friday 9:00am - 5:00pm.